wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-06  Strixhaven Year 3, Term 2.md

 | 9–10 | Sick Leave                  |
 ###### Archivist Attack
  - [ ]
-- In response to a dropped table or minor damage to the library shelves, two cogwork archivists move to attack the offending students.
+- In response to a dropped table or minor damage to the library shelves, `encounter: 2: Cogwork Archivist` move to attack the offending students.
 It’s unclear why the archivists react so aggressively.

 ###### Firebreak
  - [ ]